yabellini/SitioAcademico/content/en/talk/UNRN_2020/index.md

 slides:
 summary: Talk in Spanish.
 Invited seminar for the AgtoTICs class of the degree in Agronomic Engineering at the National University of Río Negro.
 22 of April 2020.
 During the seminar I had the opportunity to share with the attendees my talk about Data Science to develop AgTech giving examples developed with my team in the INTA Agricultural Experimental Station Anguil.
 tags: []
-title: Data Science applied to the development of AgTech (Ciencia de Datos aplicada al desarrollo de AgTech)
+title: Data Science applied to the development of AgTech
 url_code: ""
 url_pdf: "UNRN2020_Bellini.pdf"
 url_slides: ""